Dangerous Lies That Lead to Infidelity

 My spouse should make me happy/I deserve to be happy.

 While happiness may be part of marriage, marriage is actually not about or for happiness.
-Believing that it is creates an attitude of selfishness, plain and simple.
-When you nurture this attitude, spouse blaming becomes routine and bitterness is right around the corner.
+Believing that it’s for happiness creates an attitude of selfishness, plain and simple.
+When you nurture this attitude, spouse blaming becomes routine and bitterness is right around the corner from the signs of infidelity.
 The list of negative qualities in your spouse gets longer and longer.
 All it does is attempt to justify the selfish attitude so the person is free to chase happiness or the greener grass.
 Marriage is about dying to self, giving, and loving in good times and bad.
 That’s why it’s so difficult but also so rewarding.

 There’s nothing wrong with a little flirting.